Ben Lomond Conservation Camp #45

 13575 Empire Grade Road, Santa Cruz, CA 95060

 About Ben Lomond Conservation Camp #45

 Ben Lomond Conservation Camp is located in the mountains of Santa Cruz County, approximately 12 miles from the town of Santa Cruz.

-Inmates committed to CDCR are selected and trained at the California Correctional Center in Susanville, California to determine their eligibility for camp.
-Once training is completed, eligible inmates are transported to Ben Lomond Camp.
-The camp houses a maximum of 113 inmates, all of whom are minimum custody male felon convicts.
+Volunteers train at the California Correctional Center in Susanville to determine their eligibility for camp.
+Once training is complete, eligible participants move to Ben Lomond Camp.
+The camp houses a maximum of 113 participants, all of whom are minimum custody male felon convicts.
 This population allows for five 17-man fire crews.
-The remaining inmates are employed by the camp as kitchen workers, porters, landscapers, launderers, clerks, mechanics, and maintenance and other support activity workers.
-In order to be eligible for camp, inmates cannot have any convictions for sex-related offenses, arson, escape, or have a high-violence potential.
+The remaining volunteers are kitchen workers, porters, landscapers, launderers, clerks, mechanics, and maintenance and other support activity workers.
+To be eligible, incarcerated volunteers cannot have any convictions for sex-related offenses, arson, escape, or have a high-violence potential.

 Camp participants live in an open-dormitory setting, with a dining hall staffed by inmates and supervised by correctional staff.
 All units are subject to ongoing inspections and must comply with standards set by the State Department of Health Services.

 When not fighting fires, incarcerated firefighters perform conservation and community service projects.
 CAL FIRE determines conservation projects.
 Completed or ongoing projects at Ben Lomond Conservation Camp include fuel reduction and burning debris, as well as restoring hiking trails, water streams, and removing drift wood from beaches.